Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 >Note: The push notifications setting must be enabled in the system.
 Otherwise, they are not available.

+## API Access Token

 Here you can also find the user access token.
-This is used for the Live Agent API.
+This is used for the Live Agent API and its actions are limited by the user role.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-profile-settings-access-token-section.png" width="100%" alt="Live Agent Profile Access Token " />